Rob Latham has won eight jury trial acquittals for his clients (five of all charges, three of at least one or more charges), including:

 Several of Mr. Latham’s clients have had their cases dismissed after he challenged in court the manner in which law enforcement officers acquired their evidence.
 Mr. Latham has successfully challenged searches based on canine sniffs, and seizures yielding felony amounts of controlled substances.

-Mr. Latham successfully appealed a termination of parental rights for a parent before the Utah Court of Appeals in In re B.T.B., 2018 UT App 157 (audio of oral argument – April 2018) and successfully defended against an appeal for a municipal client before the Utah Court of Appeals in Specht v.
+Mr. Latham successfully appealed a termination of parental rights for a parent before the Utah Court of Appeals in In re B.T.B., 2018 UT App 157, certiorari granted March 18, 2019 (audio of oral argument – April 2018) and successfully defended against an appeal for a municipal client before the Utah Court of Appeals in Specht v.
 Big Water Town, 2007 UT App 335 (audio of oral argument – September 2007).

 Other Legal Matters